alpeters/KaplanViolante2010/README.md

 # Kaplan Violante 2010
 ## Final project for ECON 516

-This code replicates the heterogeneous agents life-cycle model from Kaplan & Violante (2010).
+The code [KV 2010.jl](src/KV 2010.jl) replicates the heterogeneous agents life-cycle model from Kaplan & Violante (2010).
 While some of the details in the paper are sparse, I have tried to follow the same methods as much as possible.
 In particular, the discretization method of the non-stationary income process is unclear.
 I followed the Rouwenhorst method for non-stationary processes outlined in Fella, Gallipoli, & Pan (2019).
 I built this on top the [QuantEcon.jl](https://github.com/QuantEcon/QuantEcon.jl) package discretization functionality and intend to contribute it when ready.

 ## Results
 [Insert Figure]